masc-ucsc/docs/docs/pyrope/05b-statements.md

 boundary.

 Scopes are different than lambdas.
-A lambda consist of a scope but it has several differences: Variables defined in upper scopes are accessed inside the lambda as immutable copies, inputs and outputs could be constrained, and the `ret`/`return` statements finish a lambda not a scope.
+A lambda consists of scope but it has several differences: Variables defined in upper scopes are accessed inside the lambda as immutable copies, inputs and outputs could be constrained, and the `ret`/`return` statements finish a lambda not a scope.

-From a high level point of view, scopes are used by statements like `if` and `for`, the lambdas are a function declarations.
+From a high-level point of view, scopes are used by statements like `if` and `for`, the lambdas are function declarations.

 The main features of scopes: